onier/RobWork/doc/ressources/installation_windows.hpp.md

 # Introduction # {#sec_rw_install_win_intro}
 This guide shows the steps for building the RobWork packages on a Windows platform.
-The guide is written based on a setup with Windows 10 and Visual Studio 2017 and the guide is last revised in November 2018.
+The guide is written based on a setup with Windows 10 and Visual Studio 2017 and the guide is last revised in March 2019.
-If you have any suggestions or additions to the guide, please post them on the issue tracker at https://gitlab.com/caro-sdu/RobWork/issues .
+If you have any suggestions or additions to the guide, please post them on the issue tracker at https://gitlab.com/sdurobotics/RobWork/issues .

 RobWork is basically multiple projects:
 - RobWork : is the core part including math, kinematics, planning and so on.